 The Sixth Commandment states that we are not to murder (Exodus 20:13).
-To murder is the intentional killing of a human being under the wrong motives and circumstances which includes taking your own life (i.e., suicide) or that of a baby while in the mother (i.e., abortion anytime after conception (1)).
+To murder is the intentional killing of a human being under the wrong motives and circumstances, which includes taking your own life (i.e., suicide) or that of a baby while in the mother (i.e., abortion anytime after conception (1)).
 This does not include the killing of humans in self-defense, national defense (e.g., war), capital punishment (Genesis 9:6), or unintentional killing of a human (Numbers 35:11).
-Furthermore, it does not include the killing of animals for food or clothing, etc. While many of us would say that they have never committed murder; nevertheless, the Bible states that if you hate, including practicing prejudice towards another, then you are already a murderer (1 John 3:15.
+Furthermore, it does not include the killing of animals for food or clothing, etc. While many of us would say that we have never committed murder, nevertheless, the Bible states that if you hate, including practicing prejudice towards another, then you are already a murderer (1 John 3:15.
 Matthew 5:21,22.
 James 2:1-13).
-If you cannot say “Amen”, say “Oh Me!”
+If you cannot say “Amen,” say “Oh Me!”

 - Be positive and not negative (Romans 1:16,17; 2 Corinthians 5:7.
 Romans 4:16-22.
 1 John 5:4,5.
 Romans 8:36-39).

 - Be active and not passive.
 You cannot go back and make a brand new start but you can start now to make a brand new ending.
 (Ephesians 5:14-16.
 Hebrews 12:1,2)

 - Find things to be thankful for despite the circumstances.
 (1 Thessalonians 5:16-18)

 - Look to God as a source of comfort rather than others (2 Corinthians 1:3)

 - It makes room for God and speeds up God’s righteous judgment (Romans 12:19,20).